-We suggest either getting here by rail (the town has 3 stations) or flying into Salzburg which is 75 minutes away by car.
-The 4-star Hotel Schweizerhof comes highly recommended for its ski in/out location, right by the city centre.
+We suggest either getting here by rail (the town has three stations) or flying into Salzburg which is 75 minutes away by car.
+The four-star Hotel Schweizerhof comes highly recommended for its ski in/out location, right by the city centre.

 Zell am See